vuestorefront/storefront-deployment/README.md

 - `version`: Version that will be used for docker image tag.
 Example: 2.3.0, 3.1.0-rc.1.
 If not passed, github.sha will be used
 - `extension_module_name`: Extension module name.
 It’s used as the name of the docker image and path where the api is available.
 Default value is `ct-stripe-extension`.
 - `extension_module_port`: Port of the extension module.
 Default value is `8080`.
 - `extension_module_config`: Configuration for the extension module.
+Required field.
 - `notification_module_name`: Notification module name.
 It’s used as the name of the docker image and path where the api is available.
 Default value is `ct-stripe-notification`.
 - `notification_module_port`: Port of the notification module.
 Default value is `8081`.
 - `notification_module_config`: Configuration for the notification module.
+Required field.

 ### deploy